Olivia Savvas: Political career

 Savvas was involved with the Labor Party before she served three years as a councillor representing the Balmoral Ward on the City of Tea Tree Gully Council, taking leave of absence to campaign for Newland in the 2022 state election.
 The Balmoral Ward includes parts of Newland.
 At the time of the 2022 election, Newland was held by Richard Harvey for the Liberal Party on a margin of just 0.1 per cent.
 Prior to the election, ABC election analyst Antony Green stated that since its establishment in 1976, Newland has a history of following the state electoral trend, and was previously held by Labor between 2006 and 2018.
 At the election, Savvas received 55.4 per cent of the two-party-preferred vote from 36.8 per cent of the first-preference votes, achieving a 5.4 per cent swing to the Labor Party.
 Elected at age 25, she is the youngest member of the South Australian Parliament and is the youngest woman ever elected to the House of Assembly.
-From 3 May 2022 until 30 June 2023 she was a member of the Aboriginal Lands Parliamentary Standing Committee, and since 3 May 2022 she has been a member of the Parliamentary Committee on Occupational Safety, Rehabilitation and Compensation.
+From 3 May 2022 until 30 June 2023 she was a member of the Aboriginal Lands Parliamentary Standing Committee, a member of the Joint Committee on the Mental Health and Wellbeing of Veterinarians from 14 Nov 2024 to 28 Nov 2024, and was chair of the Stillbirth in South Australia Committee from 31 Oct 2024 to 11 Nov 2025.
+She has been a member of the Parliamentary Committee on Occupational Safety, Rehabilitation and Compensation since 3 May 2022, a member of the Joint Committee on Harmful Algal Blooms in South Australia since 4 September 2025, and the presiding member of the Public Works Committee since 14 October 2025.